All Aboard: How A Unified Approach Plays a Key Role in Dramatically Improving A Language Learning Program

 This undertaking has been supported to a great extent by resources and ideation offered by Inspire Citizens co-founder and educational consultant Aaron Moniz.
 “We really enjoy working with him,” says Jenny.
 “He’s exceptional at helping find outside support for what we’re doing.
 Aaron has connected us to schools in Beijing and other cities in China.
 He’s so helpful.”

 Importantly, Jenny affirms Aaron’s role in directly reinforcing the efforts of classroom educators as they seek to implement changes in the curriculum.
 “He communicates with our teachers very well,” says Jenny.
-“They really enjoy working with Aaron because he is so supportive.”
+“They really enjoy working with Aaron because he is so knowledgeable and supportive.”

-Chief among the upgrades that Aaron has helped to bring about, Grades 7 and 8 Chinese Language Learning (CLL) teachers are integrating global issues into their unit planning.
+Chief among the upgrades that Aaron has helped to bring about, Grades 7 and 8 Chinese Language Literature (CLL) teachers are integrating global issues into their unit planning.
 In an approach that is not so traditional for a language learning class, students are guided through specific reflective stages of learning and responding: Think, Realize and Put Into Action.

 Jenny describes the vision of Concordia’s Mandarin studies approach as threefold: “Students learn Mandarin..
 And they learn about Mandarin.
 And they learn through Mandarin.”